 *Please note that Tocris will only send literature to established scientific business / institute addresses.

 In normal cells, each stage of the cell cycle is tightly regulated, however in cancer cells many genes and proteins that are involved in the regulation of the cell cycle are mutated or over expressed.
-Adapted from the 2015 Cancer Product Guide, Edition 3, this poster summarizes the stages of the cell cycle and DNA repair.
+This poster summarizes the stages of the cell cycle and DNA repair.
 It also highlights strategies for enhancing replicative stress in cancer cells to force mitotic catastrophe and cell death.

 Gene | Species | Gene Symbol | Gene Accession No. | Protein Accession No. |